RossClarkScotland/Automotive_Vocab_Trainer/README.md

 ## Bugs and fixes

-A Materialize select element was used for both the Initially add_term-html and edit_term.html forms to attribute a topic to each word added to / edited on the database.
+A Materialize select element was used for both the add_term-html and edit_term.html forms to attribute a topic to each word added to / edited on the database.
 The aim here was to restrict the user view to only allow users to attribute terms to the ‘Presentations’ topic, whereas the site administrator view allows admin to attribute terms to any topic.

-Initially, construction of the select element followed the Materialize documentation, i.e. beginning the dropdown elements with
-<option value="" disabled selected>Choose topic</option>.
-However, with
+Initially, construction of the select element followed the Materialize documentation, i.e. beginning the dropdown elements with an option element containing an empty value attribute and giving this option both the selected and disabled attributes.
+However, with these settings, a console error occurred in cases where the user forgot to select an option before clicking the confirm action button:
-these settings, a console error occurred in cases where the user forgot to select an option before clicking the confirm action button (“An invalid form control with name=’topic_name’ is not focusable”).
+(“An invalid form control with name=’topic_name’ is not focusable”).

-This issue was resolved by removing
-<option value="" disabled selected>Choose topic</option> and giving the
-‘selected’ attribute to the only option in the select dropdown.
+This issue was resolved by removing the option with the empty value and giving the selected attribute to the only option in the select dropdown.
 For the user view, this meant ‘Presentations’ as the value and for the Admin view a jinja for loop with ‘{{ topic.topic_name }}’ as the value.
 This resolved the problem, with no console errors occurring  during form submission, even in cases where the user does not enter a topic.

 However, although the user view for both add_term-html and edit_term.html works exactly as desired one glitch remains in the administrative view.